Guidance for staff

 What arrangements will be in place if students do not wish to have their questions recorded?

 The recording can be paused at any time.
 If a student wishes to ask a question without being featured in the published recording, they can notify you before they start their question.
-They are also allowed to request after the lecture that their individual question be edited from the recording before it goes on duo.
+They are also allowed to request after the lecture that their individual question be edited from the recording before it is released to the student cohort.

 Will I be expected to wear a radio microphone?
 If not, how will it work when I move around a room during a lecture?